Light deflection in axially symmetric stationary spacetimes filled with a moving medium: Acknowledgments

-BB thanks to Prof. Pavel Krtou\v{s} and the Institute of Theoretical Physics at the Charles University in Prague for supporting her research during autumn 2024, when the core results of this paper were derived.
+B.B. thanks Professor Pavel Krtou\v{s} and the Institute of Theoretical Physics at the Charles University in Prague for supporting her research during autumn 2024, when the core results of this paper were derived.

+O.Y.T. thanks the Excellence Cluster QuantumFrontiers of the German Research Foundation for supporting his visit to ZARM, University of Bremen, and Eva Hackmann and her group for their kind hospitality.

 The authors thank Volker Perlick for useful discussions.